0xdefaceme/whitepaper/README.md

 submit disclosures to 0xdeface.
 Contract owners review disclosures.
 Do auditor and contract owner agree that a critical vulnerability has been found, then a contract can be settled fairly by returning its users' funds.
 Auditors get rewarded with a bounty held in escrow by 0xdeface's Negotiator.
-0xdeface's goal is to make attacking Ethereum smart contracts a positive-sum game.

 ## Overview